-Russian health inspectors have shut down the Moscow McDonald's at 29 Bolshaya Bronnaya Street.
-That isn't just any hamburger joint: I stood in line for three hours just to get into it back in 1990.
+Russian health inspectors have shut down the McDonald's at 29 Bolshaya Bronnaya.
+It's not just any hamburger joint: I stood in line for three hours just to get into it back in February, 1990.

-It was cold in February, when I joined the line.
-Someone had brought a tape recorder that was blaring "Lambada," and people were dancing to keep warm.
-Once I got inside and pushed through to the register, I got a strawberry milkshake.
-I don't eat meat.
+Moscow is cold in February.
+Someone had brought a tape recorder, it was blaring the lambada and people were dancing to keep warm.
+Once I got into the chock-full McDonald's and pushed through to the register, I got a strawberry milkshake.
+I didn't -- and still don't -- eat meat.

-Now, after operating continuously for more than 24 years, the fast-food joint and three other McDonald's restaurants in Moscow, have fallen afoul of Rospotrebnadzor, the regulator that President Vladimir Putin's government has often used to punish countries seen as unfriendly toward the Kremlin.
+Now, after operating continuously for more than 24 years, the fast food joint, and three other McDonald's restaurants in Moscow, have fallen afoul of Rospotrebnadzor, the body that President Vladimir Putin's government has often used to punish countries seen as unfriendly toward the Kremlin.
 In 2006, it banned wine imports from Georgia and Moldova.
 Late last year, dairy products from Lithuania were deemed unsafe.
 Last month, before Putin responded to Western sanctions against Russia with a food embargo, it banned Polish apples.
-The official reasons are always health-related.
+The official reasons were always health-related.

 The McDonald's closure is no exception.
-According to a Rospotrebnadzor document quoted by state-owned news service RIA Novosti, the premises of the McDonald's on Bolshaya Bronnaya "do not match the volume and variety of products made and do not allow for compliance with sanitary norms and rules."
-It isn't clear why that would be any different now than 24 years ago.
+According to a Rospotrebnadzor document quoted by state-owned news service RIA Novosti, the Bolshaya Bronnaya establishment's "premises do not match the volume and variety of products made and do not allow for compliance with sanitary norms and rules."

-As in 1990, McDonald's is a symbol of America's global influence.
-Wherever anti-American sentiment grows, mobs break McDonald's windows.
-I once saw that happen during an anti-globalist protest in London.
+Just like in 1990, McDonald's is a symbol of America's global influence.
+It's ubiquitous, and the food tastes the same -- and equally foreign -- everywhere.
+Wherever anti-American sentiment grows, mobs break McDonalds' windows.
+I once saw that happen ding an anti-globalist protest in London.
 Activists tossed half-made hamburgers and plastic chairs into the street until riot police chased them away.

-Putin and Chinese leader Xi Jinping are no hamburger-throwing anarchists, but they, recognize the importance of symbols.
-McDonald's position became precarious when sanctions prompted the company to close its Crimea restaurants in the wake of the peninsula's annexation by Russia.
+Putin and China's leader Xi Jinping are no hamburger-throwing anarchists, but they, too, realize the importance of symbols.
+McDonald's position became precarious when the company closed its Crimea restaurants in the wake of the peninsula's annexation by Russia.
 In April, ultranationalist lawmaker Vladimir Zhirinovsky, who often presages official moves, called for the closure of all McDonald's restaurants in Russia.
-"And then we'll go to work on Coca-Cola," he said.
+"And then we'll go to work on Coca Cola," he said.

-Indeed, Coke may not be safe.
-In the Sverdlovsk Region in the Ural Mountains, the local branch of Rospotrebnadzor recently banned the sale of Jack Daniels and Jim Beam bourbon: These venerable American products contain chemical compounds "not typical of whisky," according to the service's verdict.
+Indeed, how do we know Coke is safe?
+In the Sverdlovsk Region in the Ural Mountains, the local branch of Rospotrebnadzor has just banned the sale of Jack Daniels and Jim Beam bourbon: They, according to the service's verdict, contain chemical compounds "not typical of whisky."

-It isn't 1990 anymore.
-Moscow's romance with the world "out there" is at an end.
+It was not 1990 anymore, and Moscow's romance with the world "out there" was at an end.